robsonvn/laravel-couchdb/readme.md

 * Add compatibility to work with Full Text Search engine.
 * Add support to MorphToMany relationship.
 * Add support to aggregation, group by and distinct operations.

+## Special Thanks

+[Automated Solutions Limited](http://www.automated.co.nz) for supporting this project.

+[Jens Segers](https://github.com/jenssegers) and the [Laravel MongoDB contributors](https://github.com/jenssegers/laravel-mongodb/graphs/contributors) because many of the code and structure of this project came from there.

+~~[Doctrine] for abandoning the (CouchDB Client library)[https://github.com/doctrine/couchdb-client]~~